dockstore/dockstore-documentation/docs/dockstore-logo-usage-guidelines.rst

 * Place special effects such as drop shadows on the logo.
 * Skew or distort the logo.
 * Alter the color of the logo.
-* Place other identifiers closer than the equivalent of the width of 1/2 the logo.